-Coach MaryBeth Mathews emphasizes a supportive and inclusive team culture based on respect, commitment, and valuing the unique qualities each student-athlete brings to the team.
-Here you’ll find a team that puts academics first, works together and strives for excellence on the pitch and off.
-Good sportsmanship, camaraderie and teamwork make the hard work fun and rewarding.
+Coach MaryBeth Mathews emphasizes a supportive and inclusive team culture based on respect, commitment, and value for the unique qualities each student-athlete brings to the team.
+Here you’ll find a team that puts academics first, works together, and strives for excellence on the pitch and off.
+Good sportsmanship, camaraderie, and teamwork make the hard work fun and rewarding.
 Mathews shares her coaching philosophy as one that “involves a holistic, person-centered approach.
 By getting to know and interacting with the whole person, the student as well as the athlete, I believe this kind of validation and support provides fertile ground for optimal growth as young adults.
-It carries over into our games-based approach to coaching rugby which provides a stimulating, competitive and fun learning experience for all levels.”
+It carries over into our games-based approach to coaching rugby which provides a stimulating, competitive, and fun learning experience for all levels.”

 As a varsity sport on campus, Coach Mathews works directly with an admissions liaison in order to give prospective students access to information and advice on the challenging admissions process.
 Because of Bowdoin’s highly selective admissions process, Coach Mathews explained that she is able to work with admissions to provide a student an “early read” and advise them on their application; she can support academically qualified recruits but is not able to “push through” an applicant if their merits do not already warrant admission to the college.

 Bowdoin College has also played host to Polar Bear Rugby Camp each July since 2012.
 Catered to high school and college women, Mathews attracts top national, NCAA, and international coaches who love partnering together to teach their favorite sport and deliver an outstanding rugby learning experience.